Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 Answering a question left open in \cite{simpson_medvedev_2014}, Joseph Miller proved that effective subshifts over $\Z$ can attain all $\Pi_{1}^{0}$ Medvedev degrees \cite{miller_two_2012}.
 We generalize this result to the class of infinite, finitely generated groups with decidable word problem.

-\begin{thm} Let $G$ be a finitely generated and infinite group with decidable word problem.
-The class of Medvedev degrees of effective subshifts on $G$ is the class of all $\Pi_{1}^{0}$ Medvedev degrees. \end{thm}
+\begin{theorem} Let $G$ be a finitely generated and infinite group with decidable word problem.
+The class of Medvedev degrees of effective subshift on $G$ is the class of all $\Pi_{1}^{0}$ Medvedev degrees. \end{theorem}

 The idea for the proof is the following.
-Given any subshift $Y\subset A^{\Z}$, we can produce a new subshift $X\subset B^{G}$ that simultaneously describes translation-like actions by $\Z$, and elements in $Y$.
-Then \thmref{maintheorem} ensures that this construction preserves the Medvedev degree of $Y$, and the result follows from the known classification for $\Z$.
+Given any subshift $Y\subset A^{\Z}$, we can construct a new subshift $X\subset B^{G}$ that simultaneously describes translation-like actions $\Z\curvearrowright G$, and elements in $Y$.
+Then \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem} ensures that this construction preserves the Medvedev degree of $Y$, and the result follows from the known classification for $\Z$ \cite{miller_two_2012}.

-Despite the simplicity of the proof we need to translate some computability notions from $A^{\N}$ to $A^{G}$, this is done by taking a computable numbering of $G$.
-The notions obtained do not depend of the numbering, and are consistent with notions present in the literature defined by other means.
+Despite the simplicity of the proof, we need to translate some computability notions from $A^{\N}$ to $A^{G}$, this is done by taking a computable numbering of $G$.
+The notions obtained do not depend of the numbering, and are compatible with notions already present in the literature that were defined by other means \cite{aubrun_notion_2017}.

-The mentioned construction using translation-like actions has been used in different results in the context of symbolic dynamics.
-For example, to transfer results on the emptiness problem for subshifts of finite type from one group to another \cite{jeandel_translation-like_2015}, to produce aperiodic subshifts of finite type on new groups \cite{jeandel_translation-like_2015,cohen_strongly_2021}, and to study the entropy of subshifts of finite type on some amenable groups \cite{barbieri_entropies_2021}.
+This construction using translation-like actions was introduced in \cite{jeandel_translationlike_2015}, and has been used to prove different results in the context of symbolic dynamics.
+For example, to transfer results about the emptiness problem for subshifts of finite type from one group to another \cite{jeandel_translationlike_2015}, to produce aperiodic subshifts of finite type on new groups \cite{cohen_strongly_2021,jeandel_translationlike_2015}, and to study the entropy of subshifts of finite type on some amenable groups \cite{barbieri_entropies_2021}.